boldflight/BibleConverter/test_EPUB/output/num.md

 [27] and the avenger of blood finds him outside the borders of the town of refuge, and the avenger of blood kills the slayer, he will not be guilty of blood, [28] because the slayer should have stayed in his town of refuge until the death of the high priest.
 But after the death of the high priest, the slayer may return to the land of his possessions.
 [29] So these things must be a statutory ordinance for you throughout your generations, in all the places where you live.

 [30] “Whoever kills any person, the murderer must be put to death by the testimony of witnesses, but one witness cannot testify against any person to cause him to be put to death.
 [31] Moreover, you must not accept a ransom for the life of a murderer who is guilty of death; he must surely be put to death.
 [32] And you must not accept a ransom for anyone who has fled to a town of refuge, to allow him to return home and live on his own land before the death of the high priest.

 [33] “‘You must not pollute the land where you live, for blood defiles the land, and the land cannot be cleansed of the blood that is shed there, except by the blood of the person who shed it.
 [34] Therefore do not defile the land that you will inhabit, in which I live, for I the **Lord** live among the Israelites.’”

 ## Chapter 36

 ### Women and Land Inheritance

-[1] Then the heads of the family groups of the Gileadites, the descendant of Machir, the descendant of Manasseh, who were from the Josephite families, approached and spoke before Moses and the leaders who were the heads of the Israelite families.
+[1] Then the heads of the family groups of the Gileadites, the descendant of Machir**,** the descendant of Manasseh, who were from the Josephite families, approached and spoke before Moses and the leaders who were the heads of the Israelite families.
 [2] They said, “The **Lord** commanded my lord to give the land as an inheritance by lot to the Israelites; and my lord was commanded by the **Lord** to give the inheritance of our brother Zelophehad to his daughters.
 [3] Now if they should be married to one of the men from another Israelite tribe, their inheritance would be taken from the inheritance of our fathers and added to the inheritance of the tribe into which they marry.
 As a result, it will be taken from the lot of our inheritance.
 [4] And when the Jubilee of the Israelites is to take place, their inheritance will be added to the inheritance of the tribe into which they marry.
 So their inheritance will be taken away from the inheritance of our ancestral tribe.”